To create an effective white paper today, text alone doesn’t cut it.

 Many ideas for new products or services have been sketched out on a scrap of napkin over lunch.

-- Pencil on the back of an envelope
+- A pencil on the back of an envelope

 - A nearby whiteboard